joshuagenders/Lupi/Readme.md

 engine:
     resultPublishingInterval: 250ms # how often the result publishing handlers are invoked
     checkInterval: 150ms # how often thread levels / throughput is assessed
+    aggregationInterval: 5s # how often results are aggregated
 baseConfig: BaseConfig.yml
 ```